top of page

 Adding Starting Blocks

 In this blog I'm being general about starting block use, check out my blog that specifically addresses starting blocks for a lot more details.
-When adding starting blocks to the learning progression, the platform to push off against to launch into the race is now angled forward, and the athlete is now to load the legs against that platform in order to explode into the race.
+Again, when adding starting blocks to the learning progression, the platform to push off against to launch into the race is now angled forward, and the athlete is now to load the legs against that platform in order to explode into the race.
 This changes the positioning, supporting of body weight, balancing and pushing dynamics to some degree.
 Without blocks I believe it should not be that difficult for the athlete to achieve a good "feet under hips" and hips aligned with torso relationship while executing the start.
-When blocks are added, some athletes when in the "Set" position will still have the front foot visibly under the hips, while some others are able to have an effective alignment of feet, hips, and torso with both feet positioned behind the hips while loading the legs against the starting block pedals.
+When blocks are added, some athletes when in the "Set" position will still have the front foot visibly under the hips, or close to having the front foot under the hips as Carmelita Jeter does here.
+While some others are able to have an effective alignment of feet, hips, and torso with both feet positioned behind the hips while loading the legs against the starting block pedals, like Noah Lyles here.
 Read my blog that focuses more on starting out of blocks to see what I point out that is important to look for during block clearance regardless of how the body is aligned.

 Generally Speaking